 Most insurance companies will write a flood-damaged car off immediately because of the seriousness and danger of potential faults.
 So if you experience a flooded car, take heed of the seriousness of just how dangerous your car could now be to drive.
 Should your car’s condition be the cause of a fatal collision, you are likely to be held liable.

 Caution should always be used when dealing with floodwater.
 Move to higher, dry ground as soon as you can and avoid walking or driving through floodwater.

 Unseen dangers lurk under and in the murky water, so stay safe by washing your hands thoroughly after being in contact with any wet items or the floodwater itself, and avoid eating or drinking any affected food or drink.
 Water from taps should be boiled before drinking until you hear from your water company that the water is safe to drink.

-While you shouldn’t attempt to clean up floodwater yourself, it’s important to remember that quick action to start the remediation process will help reduce overall damage and thus, costs.
+While you shouldn’t attempt to clean up floodwater yourself, it’s important to remember that quick action to start the flood damage clean up will help reduce overall damage and thus, costs.